Stetson Bennett is embracing opportunity behind Rams veteran Matthew Stafford

 “Well, it was man-to-man,” Bennett explained.
 “I had to slide up.
 I felt some space and I just saw him and threw it.”

-The play illustrates both why Bennett excites the Rams and also where the most room for growth continues to loom.
+The play illustrates why Bennett excites the Rams and where the most room for growth continues to loom.

 [Join or create a Yahoo Fantasy Football league for free today]